gitlabhq/gitlabhq/doc/user/project/maven_packages.md

 [enabled the Packages repository](../../administration/maven_packages.md).

-In order to use the GitLab Maven Packages repository, you must enable the general Packages repository.
+In order to use the GitLab Maven Packages repository, you must enable the Packages repository.
 To enable (or disable) it:

 1. Navigate to your project's **Settings > General > Permissions**.
 1. Find the "Packages" feature and enable it.
 1. Click on **Save changes** for the changes to take effect.

 You should then be able to see the **Packages** section on the left sidebar.
-Next, you must configure your project to authorize with the Maven repository.
+Next, you must configure your project to authorize with the GitLab Maven repository.

-## Authorizing with the Maven repository
+## Authorizing with the GitLab Maven repository

 If a project is private or you want to upload Maven artifacts to GitLab, credentials will need to be provided for authorization: